knorth2/knorth2/README.md

 <!--
 **knorth2/knorth2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-My name is Kayci and I am currently in a Software Engineering Immersive program through General Assembly.
-I am looking to take my skills that I have attained in my previous career (Physical Therapy) and cultivate them to fit in to a career in programming.
-I am a creative problem solver with an eye for design and attention to detail.
+My name is Kayci and I’ve recently made the career pivot to software engineering and am currently completing a coding bootcamp at General Assembly.
+My creative problem solving and attention to detail are a few of my skills that I will take with me from my previous career in Physical Therapy.
+Currently learning Javascript.

 - 📫 How to reach me: https://www.linkedin.com/in/kayci-north/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am currently a career changer!
-15 years in healthcare as a Physical Therapist Assistant looking to stay in healthcare or life sciences on the programming side.
+- ⚡ Fun fact: I LOVE organization!
 Team Player
 Approachable
 Adaptable